Skip to content

 Curious about an in-depth analysis of this example?
 It's your lucky day, see here.

-Feel welcome to post ideas and suggestions to the project tracker.
+We welcome contributions from the community.
+Please submit ideas and suggestions to the project issue tracker.

 Support

-Feel also invited to chat with us in the kotlinlang.slack.com in the #kalasim channel.
+You are also invited to join our community on kotlinlang.slack.com in the #kalasim channel.